 Think: whale spotting, dog-sledding or thrill riding on a jet-powered catamaran.
 Or maybe unprecedented photo ops, wildlife viewing, and glacier watching are more your thing.
 Whatever you're looking to do, Alaska is definitely nature at its best.

 You’ll be living on island time in no time with the Bahamas' close proximity to the US mainland!
-You can sail from Port Canaveral or Miami on a 3-, 4- or 7-day cruise on board the Norwegian Sky which offers Free Unlimited Beverages!
+You can sail from Port Canaveral or Miami on a 3-, 4- or 7-day cruise on board the newly refurbished Norwegian Sky.

-You can visit Norwegian's pristine private island, Great Stirrup Cay, or destinations like Grand Bahama Island and Nassau.
+You can visit Norwegian's pristine private island, Great Stirrup Cay, or destinations like Nassau.
 If you've got some extra time to spare, be sure to take advantage of available Florida pre- and post-cruise stays, because, after all, you're on vacation!
 So, why not make the most of it?

 When you get to spend 3 full days on the beautiful, oh-so-British (and pink!) island of Bermuda, it's no wonder Norwegian Cruise Line was voted as having the Best Bermuda Itinerary!

 You can cruise without a passport from Boston on board Norwegian Dawn, or from New York on Norwegian Escape or Norwegian Breakaway, to Bermuda where those gorgeous pink sands await you.
 And with 3 days to explore, you can cover the island at your leisure while visiting shops, restaurants and even golf courses ‘til your heart's content.

 See Mother Nature at her best when the autumn months turn seemingly ordinary trees into a striking array of crimson and gold.
 As an added bonus, a cruise to Canada & New England is a history lover's delight!